-If you have not received this notice you cannot appeal as of yet and must contact TransportNI, within 28 days of receipt of your Notice to owner.
+If you have not received this notice you cannot appeal as of yet and must contact the DfI, within 28 days of receipt of your Notice to Owner.
 For details on how to contact the PEPU please click here.

 Accompanying the Notice will be a Guidance Leaflet and a Notice of Appeal form.
 There is a list of the grounds upon which you can appeal on this website.
 The Notice should be completed in full and sent to the NITPT

 You have 28 days, from issue of The Notice of Rejection, to appeal.